 -

-To reach Eurostar check-in you must go up the escalator opposite platform 17, then walk all the way along the balcony to the Eurostar check-in gates/kiosks at the far end (level with platform 3).
+To reach Eurostar check-in you go up the escalator opposite platform 17, then walk along the balcony to the Eurostar check-in gates/kiosks at the far end, roughly level with platform 3.

 -

 Towards the end of the balcony you'll come to staffed check-in kiosks & automatic ticket gates.
-To use the automatic gates, place your ticket barcode (on your phone or a printout) against the small scanner screen on the gate.
-If you want to change your allocated seat (for example, to make sure you're facing forward), use a staffed kiosk.
+To use the automatic gates, place your ticket QR code (on your phone or printed) against the scanner on the gate.
+If you want to change your allocated seat (for example, to make sure you're facing forward), use the staffed kiosk.

 -